TOPBP1: DNA damage repair

 TOPBP1/9-1-1 recruitment is conducted independent of ATRIP/ATR which serves as a regulatory mechanism that prevents both premature and non-specific activation of the DNA damage response pathway.
 TOPBP1 interacts with ATR through its ATR activating domain (AAD), which is located between the BRCT domains 6 and 7.
 The AAD domain of TOPBP1 alone is sufficient for activating ATR kinase activity in vitro.
 Knockdowns of TOPBP1 gene expression leads to a reduction in phosphorylation of downstream ATR kinase targets.
 The specific activation mechanism of ATR is still unknown, but it is thought that TOPBP1 binding to ATR induces a conformational change that promotes catalysis above baseline kinase activity.
 Following ATR activation, it is able to phosphorylate downstream DNA damage associated factors, with the primary effector being the kinase Chk1.

 Recombinant TOPBP1 protein is sufficient for ATR activation, signifying that regulation of TOPBP1 activity is not through post-translational modifications.
 Thus, it is thought to be regulated by either sub-cellular localization (i.e. movement to the nucleus for activation) and/or protein concentration.
 This is further supported by the fact that TOPBP1 reduces the Km of ATR for its various substrates.
 In addition, TOPBP1 can be phosphorylated by ATM, which increases the efficiency of TOPBP1 mediated activation of ATR.

+DNA repair during meiosis

+The CIP2A-MDC1-TOPBP1 complex is employed in the repair of DNA damages during meiosis in oocytes.
+This repair process occurs via a microtubule-dependent recruitment of the CIP2A-MDC1-TOPBP1 complex from spindle pole to chromosomes.